Open-Attestation/documentation-website/website/docs/docs-section/faq.md

 #### What is the theoretical storage limit of a smart contract?

 It is `2^261` bytes.
 Check out this stackoverflow [post](https://ethereum.stackexchange.com/questions/1038/is-there-a-theoretical-limit-for-amount-of-data-that-a-contract-can-store/1040#1040) for more information.

+#### Can I create multiple TXT records under the same domain/subdomain?

+Yes.
+You can make use of multiple TXT records to point to multiple Ethereum addresses (e.g. document stores or DIDs).
+Keep in mind each TXT record should only contain one Ethereum address record.